Facades

 import { Facade } from '@athenna/ioc'

-export const Log = Facade.createFor('Athenna/Core/Logger')
+export const Log = Facade.createFor<Logger>('Athenna/Core/Logger')

-facade, Athenna resolves the Athenna/Core/Logger
+facade, Athenna will first resolve the

 binding from the service container

-) against that object.
+method) against that object.

 Below you will find every facade and its underlying class.
 This is a useful tool for quickly digging into the API documentation for a given facade root.
 The service container binding key is also included where applicable.

-Facade | Reference class | Service container binding alias |
+Facade | Reference class | Binding alias |

 ---|---|---|